Biosite Systems Limited is committed to protecting and respecting your privacy.

-Should you have any issues, concerns or problems in relation to your data, or wish to notify us of data which is inaccurate, please let us know by writing to us at email@example.com.
-If you are not satisfied with the processing of your data you have the right to lodge a complaint with the Information Commissioner’s Office (ICO) which is the supervisory authority for data protection in the UK.
+Should you have any issues, concerns or problems in relation to your data, or wish to notify us of data that is inaccurate, please let us know by writing to us at email@example.com.
+If you are not satisfied with the processing of your data, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO), which is the supervisory authority for data protection in the UK.
 We request that you first bring any complaint to our attention before contacting the ICO so that we may take appropriate action to resolve the issue.

 Access to information

 Data protection legislation gives you the right to access, rectify or erase information held about you.
 Your right of access can be exercised in accordance with the data protection legislation.
 You can make an access request by writing to Biosite Systems Limited, Lancaster House, Drayton Road, Shirley, Solihull, West Midlands, England, B90 4NG.
 Any access request will be processed as required by law.
 We will provide you with a copy of any personal data undergoing processing free of charge.